areasss2005/areasss2005/README.md

 - 👋 Hi, I’m aarya
 - 👀 I’m interested in creating and developing peojects based on Artificial Intelligence and Machine learning
-- 🌱 I’m currently doing BTECH in Computer science and emgineering and minoring in Artificial Intelligence and Machine Learning
+- 🌱 I’m currently doing BTECH in Computer science and engineering and minoring in Artificial Intelligence and Machine Learning

 - 📫 How to reach me --@gmail.com